Servir-Mekong/GPM-BICO/README.md

 ● oi (install using pip e.g. pip install io)

-This packages can be installed using anaconda via command prompt.
+These packages can be installed using anaconda via command prompt.

      conda env create -f environment.yml